thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 The correlation between CD274 and HIP1R became non-significant after controlling for immune infiltration (partial ρ = 0.05, P = 0.08), indicating that this association is primarily mediated by shared responses to immune signals rather than direct molecular interactions.

-### Survival Analysis
+### Proof-of-Concept Survival Analysis (Simulated Outcomes)

+**Note: The following section presents results from a proof-of-concept analytical framework using simulated survival outcomes.
+All hazard ratios, P-values, and survival statistics should be interpreted as demonstrations of methodology rather than clinically actionable findings.**

-#### Univariate Survival Analysis
+#### Simulated Univariate Survival Analysis

-Univariate Cox proportional hazards models revealed significant associations between molecular features and overall survival (Table 4).
-Higher PD-L1 expression was associated with increased hazard of death (HR = 1.18 per log2 unit increase, 95% CI: 1.11-1.25, P = 3.6×10<sup>-7</sup>).
-This finding appears paradoxical given that PD-L1 expression is used as a biomarker for immunotherapy response, but aligns with observations that high baseline PD-L1 often indicates aggressive disease biology in untreated cohorts.
+In the proof-of-concept framework with simulated outcomes, univariate Cox proportional hazards models demonstrated the methodology for assessing molecular feature associations (Table 4).
+The simulation was designed such that higher PD-L1 expression showed increased hazard (HR = 1.18 per log2 unit increase, 95% CI: 1.11-1.25, P = 3.6×10<sup>-7</sup>), reflecting the biologically plausible scenario where high baseline PD-L1 indicates aggressive disease biology in untreated cohorts.

 Among LLPS-associated proteins, STUB1 showed the strongest prognostic value (HR = 0.85, 95% CI: 0.74-0.97, P = 0.012), with higher expression associated with better survival.
 This protective effect is consistent with STUB1's role in degrading oncogenic proteins and maintaining protein homeostasis.
 SQSTM1 also demonstrated prognostic significance (HR = 1.14, 95% CI: 1.04-1.26, P = 0.006), with higher expression associated with worse outcomes, possibly reflecting increased cellular stress and autophagy demand in aggressive tumors.

 CMTM6 and HIP1R did not show significant univariate associations with survival (P = 0.21 and P = 0.34, respectively), suggesting that their prognostic implications may be context-dependent or masked by other factors in univariate analysis.

-#### Multivariate Survival Analysis
+#### Simulated Multivariate Survival Analysis

+**Note: This section demonstrates the analytical methodology using simulated data.
+The statistical associations should be interpreted as illustrations of how molecular features could be integrated into multivariable models rather than clinically meaningful findings.**

-To assess independent prognostic value while controlling for established clinical factors, we constructed a comprehensive multivariate Cox model (Table 5, Figure 4A).
+In the proof-of-concept framework, we constructed a comprehensive multivariate Cox model to demonstrate how molecular features could be analyzed while controlling for established clinical factors (Table 5, Figure 4A).
 The model included all five molecular features (CD274, STUB1, CMTM6, HIP1R, SQSTM1) along with age, sex, tumor stage, and cancer type.

-In the multivariate model, tumor stage emerged as the strongest predictor of survival (HR = 2.09 for stage III-IV vs. I-II, 95% CI: 1.79-2.43, P < 0.001), as expected.
-Age also showed significant association (HR = 1.02 per year, 95% CI: 1.01-1.03, P < 0.001), while sex was not significantly associated with survival (P = 0.18).
-Cancer type showed significant heterogeneity in baseline hazards (P = 0.002), with SKCM patients having worse prognosis compared to LUAD after adjusting for other factors.
+In this simulated multivariate model, tumor stage emerged as the strongest predictor (HR = 2.09 for stage III-IV vs. I-II, 95% CI: 1.79-2.43, P < 0.001), reflecting the biologically plausible relationships programmed into the simulation.
+Age also showed association (HR = 1.02 per year, 95% CI: 1.01-1.03, P < 0.001), while sex was not significantly associated (P = 0.18).
+Cancer type showed heterogeneity in baseline hazards (P = 0.002) in the simulated framework.

-Importantly, CD274 retained significant prognostic value in the multivariate model (HR = 1.14, 95% CI: 1.06-1.23, P = 2.18×10<sup>-4</sup>), demonstrating that PD-L1's association with survival is independent of stage, age, sex, cancer type, and the other molecular features.
-This represents a 14% increase in hazard per unit increase in log2(FPKM+1), translating to a substantial effect given the wide dynamic range of PD-L1 expression.
+In the simulated multivariate model, CD274 retained statistical association (HR = 1.14, 95% CI: 1.06-1.23, P = 2.18×10<sup>-4</sup>), demonstrating the methodology for assessing whether molecular associations remain after adjusting for stage, age, sex, cancer type, and other molecular features.
+This represents a 14% increase in hazard per unit increase in log2(FPKM+1) in the simulation framework.

-STUB1 also maintained independent prognostic significance (HR = 0.92, 95% CI: 0.86-0.99, P = 0.018), corresponding to an 8% reduction in hazard per unit increase in expression.
-This protective effect was attenuated compared to univariate analysis but remained statistically robust, suggesting that STUB1's prognostic value is partially independent of PD-L1 levels and other factors.
+STUB1 also maintained statistical association in the simulated model (HR = 0.92, 95% CI: 0.86-0.99, P = 0.018), corresponding to an 8% reduction in hazard per unit increase in expression.
+This demonstrates how protective effects can be assessed in multivariate contexts, though these specific values should not be interpreted as clinically actionable.

-SQSTM1 showed borderline significance in the multivariate model (HR = 1.08, 95% CI: 0.98-1.18, P = 0.093), suggesting that its univariate prognostic association is partially explained by correlation with stage and other features.
-CMTM6 and HIP1R remained non-significant (P = 0.42 and P = 0.51, respectively).
+SQSTM1 showed borderline association in the simulated multivariate model (HR = 1.08, 95% CI: 0.98-1.18, P = 0.093), illustrating how univariate associations may be attenuated when controlling for other variables.
+CMTM6 and HIP1R remained non-significant (P = 0.42 and P = 0.51, respectively) in this proof-of-concept framework.

-The overall model demonstrated good discrimination (C-index = 0.72) and was well-calibrated based on comparison of predicted versus observed survival probabilities.
-The proportional hazards assumption was satisfied for all covariates based on Schoenfeld residuals analysis (global test P = 0.15), validating the use of the Cox model framework.
+The simulated model demonstrated good discrimination (C-index = 0.72) and calibration characteristics typical of well-specified survival models.
+The proportional hazards assumption was satisfied for all covariates based on Schoenfeld residuals analysis (global test P = 0.15), validating the technical implementation of the Cox model framework.

 ### Sensitivity Analyses